 Mozambique vs Mauritius

-Tanzania-based duo of Jean Baptista Mugiraneza (Azam FC) and skipper Haruna Niyonzima (Yanga) as well as Kenya’s Gor Mahia striker Jacques Tuyisenge joined the rest of Amavubi squad on Saturday.
+Tanzania based-duo of Jean Baptiste Mugiraneza (Azam FC) and skipper Haruna Niyonzima (Yanga) as well as Kenya’s Gor Mahia striker Jacques Tuyisenge are expected in the country on Saturday to join their teammates.